nqminds/nqm-databotify/README.md

 # nqm-databotify
-Zips up all the files required for an an application that uses the accounts based apps system.
+Zips up all the files required for an application that uses the accounts based apps system.

 ## Installation
 You must have zip command line tool installed for this to work